The Gophers kick off the 2014 campaign on Friday, Sept. 5 with the Oz Memorial in Falcon Heights.

 The Gophers' men's cross country program has flourished under Plasencia's direction.
-The past 15 years we have seen Minnesota make 14 trips to the NCAA Cross Country Championships with the 2007 squad celebrating an eighth-place finish, the third highest in school history.
+The past 16 years have seen Minnesota make 14 trips to the NCAA Cross Country Championships with the 2007 squad celebrating an eighth-place finish, the third highest in school history.
 Overall, the Gophers have recorded seven top-20 NCAA finishes during the Plasencia era.

 Plasencia's Gophers struggled to stay healthy in 2009, but finished the season strong placing 24th at the NCAA Championships.
 Hassan Mead continued to add to Gopher history winning his second Big Ten title and capturing All-America honors.
 Mead's 16th-place finish at NCAAs earned his third All-America honor, joining only Chris Rombough with that many national honors in a Gopher career.